s-hamann/ansible-openldap-server/README.md

 * `openldap_server_modules`
   A list of modules to load.
   Entries are file names and can be absolute or relative to the module directory.
-  Note: Overlay modules and backend modules for the databases in use are automatically added to this list.
+  Note: Overlay modules, password hash modules and backend modules for the databases in use are automatically added to this list.
 * `openldap_server_sync_samba`
   Keep `userPassword` in sync with the fields required by Samba.
   This uses the `smbk5pwd` overlay, which is automatically activated.